phegman/vue-mapbox-gl/readme.md

 ### Events

-All Mapbox GL events are available for use.
+All Mapbox GL JS events are available for use.
 For a list of events look here: [https://www.mapbox.com/mapbox-gl-js/api/#map.event:resize](https://www.mapbox.com/mapbox-gl-js/api/#map.event:resize)

 Events can be used by prepending `map-` to the beginning of the Mapbox event.
 For example for the Mapbox `click` event `@map-click` can be used.